Don Bosco Technical Institute: Academics

-Academically, the school sees other local schools (Loyola, La Salle, Crespi, St. Francis, Bishop Amat, Serra, Cantwell Sacred Heart of Mary, and Cathedral) as peers, though none have the technology education offered by the Tech.

-Don Bosco Technical Institute is also close in proximity to two other Salesian-based high schools, Salesian in Boyle Heights and St. John Bosco in Bellflower.
-Its students hail from all over the Greater Los Angeles area, with some students traveling more than an hour's commute each day to the school.
+Academically, the school sees other local Catholic schools (Loyola, La Salle, Crespi, St. Francis, Bishop Amat, Serra, Cantwell Sacred Heart of Mary, and Cathedral) as peers.
+It is also close in proximity to two other Salesian-based high schools, Bishop Mora Salesian in Boyle Heights and St. John Bosco in Bellflower.
+Bosco Tech's students come from all over the Greater Los Angeles area, with some students traveling more than an hour's commute each day to the school.

 Bosco Tech offers 6 Honors and 16 Advanced Placement (AP) classes from freshman to senior year.

-Advanced Placement courses at Bosco Tech include:
+Advanced Placement (AP) courses at Bosco Tech include: